In the guide

 If the manufacturer offers a guarantee, remember that this does not take away a consumer's rights.
 Your consumer may still have a claim against you even after the manufacturer's guarantee has expired.

-See 'The sale and supply of goods' for more information.
+See 'Sale and supply of goods' for more information.

 Legal and illegal use of e-scooters: information for your consumers